Sigmmma/c20/src/content/h3/engine/pathfinding/readme.md

 ![Correct well hints](wellhint.jpg "How correctly set up well and flood hints are seen from the view of the well hint selection, note how the well hints draw paths that enter and exit the flood hint")

-Using right click you draw a path for certain AI to take to jump on or off flood hint sectors, closing the path with left click.
+Using right click you draw a path for certain AI to take to jump on or off walls or ceilings that contain [flood hint sectors](~pathfinding#flood-hint), closing the path with left click.

 ## Jump hint